SNICScienceCloud/technical-training/model-serving/README.md

 Important:

-_It is expected that you have finished the prelab of the distributed e-infrastructures part._
+0. _It is expected that students have finished the prelab of the distributed e-infrastructures part._

-_Please terminate VMs once you finish the task._
+1. _NOTE: Please terminate VMs once you finish the task._

-0. The tasks and the configurations are designed for the Ubuntu 18.04 with medium VM flavour.
+2. The tasks and the configurations are designed for the Ubuntu 18.04 with medium VM flavour.

-1. We will use SNIC Science Cloud (SSC) for all the tasks.
-In case you want to learn more about SSC visit website  http://cloud.snic.se
+3. We will use SNIC Science Cloud (SSC) for all the tasks.
+In case you want to learn more about SSC visit the website  http://cloud.snic.se

-2. We recommend you to create a VM in SSC and execute all the tasks on that virtual machine.
+4. We recommend you to create a VM in SSC and execute all the tasks on that virtual machine.
 You can run the tasks on your laptops but it may break your local working environment.

-3. For all these tasks clone the repository:
+3. For all the tasks clone the repository:

 https://github.com/SNICScienceCloud/technical-training.git